It's 12AM. You've been drinking for a few hours. You feel good. The party isn't stopping anytime soon. Neither are you.

 It's 4AM.
 You look at your pyramid of empty beer cans and the empty bottles of tequila.
 You think to yourself, “Geez.
 I drank a lot.
 But I'm sill feeling good.
 Awesome.”

-Yet as soon as you flop down into bed, the entire room twists around you.
-You feel like you’re being sucked into a void.
+Yet as soon as you collapse into your bed, the entire room twists around you.
+You're being sucked into a void.
 You have, what my good friend Bobby calls, the whirlies.

-You wake up with a hangover and think, “This is awful.
+You wake up with a hangover.
+You think to yourself, “This is awful.
 I need to do something.
 Slam down fatty breakfast foods?
 Chuck back a bottle of painkillers?
 Something.
 Anything.”

 The logic is as follows…